ronanmmurphy/Real-Time-Twitter-Steaming/README.md

 # Real-Time-Twitter-Steaming
 Spark streaming program that connects to twitter and prints a sample of the tweets it receives from twitter every second.
 Twitter authentication tokens used for processing Twitter’s real time sample stream.

-Implemented functions to count the number of characters, words and extract the hashtags in each tweet.
+Implemented pipeline of functions to count the number of characters, words and extract the hashtags in each tweet.
 All code through Spark RDD streams

 Extended this further to calcualte:
 1) the average number of characters and words per tweet